What is the Law of Diminishing Marginal Utility?

 Total Utility vs. Marginal Utility

-Total Utility is an aggregate measure of satisfaction gained from consumption whereas Marginal Utility is a measure of change in satisfaction gained from consumption as a result of a change in consumption.
+Total Utility is an aggregate measure of satisfaction gained from consumption whereas Marginal Utility is a measure of the change in satisfaction gained from consumption as a result of a change in consumption.

 MU(x) = TU(x) – TU(x – 1)